 - Point – Clarify your point.
 What’s your message, in one memorable phrase?

-Those three components can then be expanded into an outline where you would write out the following information:
+Those three components can then be expanded into an outline where you write out the following information:

 - Who will be in your audience.